* Italy's five year debt costs highest since Oct 2012

 NEW YORK, March 27 The euro skidded to its

-lowest level against the U.S. dollar in four months on
+lowest level against the U.S. dollar in over four months on

 Wednesday, weighed by a weak Italian bond auction and concerns